About the Prize

 - What has been the significant and enduring influence of the research?

-All information may be accessed online.
-Nominations should be submitted electronically to the IUPsyS Secretariat email@example.com.
+Nominations should be submitted electronically to the IUPsyS Secretariat firstname.lastname@example.org.
 Please make the message subject header: 2024 IUPsyS Awards – Archbishop Desmond Tutu Achievement Against the Odds.
-Nominations should be received by October 01, 2023.
+Nominations should be received by March 15, 2024.
 Incomplete, nominations that do not follow the guidelines, and late nominations will not be considered.

 Each award is considered by a separate independent global panel of distinguished psychological scientists and the process is overseen by the immediate Past President who establishes the panels.
 Nominations and decision-making are confidential to those panels.